PeterCookDev/TechLeading/topics/Facilitation.md

 - [Jacob King - Disciplines of Meaningful Meetings (How the Big Guys do it)](https://cleverchecklist.com/blog/thoughts/disciplines-of-meaningful-meetings/)

 - [Kate Heddleston - Argument Cultures and Unregulated Aggression](https://kateheddleston.com/blog/argument-cultures-and-unregulated-aggression)
+Takeaway: Dominance is more concerned with winning than with truth.
+People make decisions from a place of emotion rather than logic (our brains are not rational or logical).
+Understand when the idea is to expand ideas and when the goal is to narrow them down.
+Have a process in place to prevent unnecessary arguing.
+Have people argue for ideas they didn't suggest.

 - [Kate Matsudaira - How to Run an Effective Meeting](http://katemats.com/how-to-run-an-effective-meeting/)